emilioMaddalena/causal-inference-studies/material/shapley_values.md

 where each $\phi_i$ summarizes the contribution of feature $x_i$ to the output! and $\phi_0$ is a baseline constant value.

-That's kind of cool, right? **Even if your model isn't linear**, shapley gives you the **isolated contributions of each feature** to the predicted value.
+That's kind of cool, right? **Even if your model isn't linear**, Shapley gives you the **isolated contributions of each feature** to the predicted value.

 !!! example